 The Bachelor of Arts/Medical Doctor Joint Admission Scholars (BA/MD JAS) Program provides a unique opportunity for exceptional Minnesota residents from broadly diverse backgrounds to become physicians committed to meeting the healthcare needs of Minnesota's diverse communities.
-The program was created to serve high-achieving premedical students from broadly diverse backgrounds who demonstrate a strong early interest in medicine.
-Admission to this program is highly competitive, with only ten students enrolling in the program each fall as incoming freshmen.
+The BA/MD JAS Program was created to embrace and nurture an environment of diversity, inclusiveness, equal opportunity, and respect for the similarities and differences in our community.
+Students invited to apply are high achieving students who demonstrate an early interest in medicine.
+The program serves students who contribute to diversity, broadly defined at the Medical School to include students who are Black or African American, African, Hispanic or Latinx, Hmong, or American Indian.
+In addition, the program includes students from rural communities, first-generation college students, and those from economically disadvantaged backgrounds.
+Admission to this program is highly competitive, with only ten to fifteen students enrolling in the program each fall as incoming freshmen.

-The BA/MD JAS program is an invitation only, early assurance, combined admissions degree program between the College of Liberal Arts (CLA) and the Medical School at the University of Minnesota Twin Cities.
+The BA/MD JAS program is an invitation only, early assurance, combined admissions degree program between the College of Liberal Arts (CLA) and the Medical School at the University of Minnesota.

 Students selected for this program begin their studies in the College of Liberal Arts while receiving guidance and mentoring from the Medical School.
-Participants who meet academic and co-curricular expectations during the undergraduate portion of the program, will matriculate to the Medical School to complete their Bachelor of Arts and Doctor of Medicine degrees.
+Upon successful completion of the program’s undergraduate requirements and meeting the admissions requirements of the Medical School, students will matriculate to the University of Minnesota Medical School, to ultimately earn both their Bachelor of Arts and Doctor of Medicine degrees.

 Benefits of the BA/MD Joint Admission Scholars Program

-Students in the BA/MD JAS Program will be guided and supported throughout the program by faculty and advisors from the College of Liberal Arts and the Medical School.
-While participating in the program, students build a portfolio of experiences in research, service, and leadership, and they receive clinical exposure to develop and deepen their understanding of medicine throughout their undergraduate years.
+Students in the BA/MD JAS Program will be guided and supported throughout the program by faculty, advisors, and mentors from the College of Liberal Arts and the Medical School.
+While participating in the program, students build a portfolio of experiences in research, service, and leadership.
+They also receive clinical exposure to develop and deepen their understanding of medicine throughout their undergraduate years.

 What are the requirements of the BA/MD JAS Program?

-- Students are enrolled at the University of Minnesota Twin Cities
+- Be enrolled at the University of Minnesota Twin Cities

 - Co-curricular program requirements completed

-- Letter from College of Liberal Arts undergraduate programs indicating students have met requirements to enroll in medical school in year four of overall program
+- Letter from College of Liberal Arts undergraduate programs indicating students have met requirements to enroll in medical school by year four of overall program

-Upon successful completion of the requirements in the first three years of the program and meeting the admissions requirements of the Medical School, students will matriculate to the University of Minnesota Medical School.
-Once admitted, students will then continue the BA/MD JAS Program by following medical school requirements to complete their MD at the end of the seven-year program.
+On successful completion of undergraduate program requirements and meeting admissions requirements, students will matriculate to the University of Minnesota Medical School.
+Admitted students will continue the BA/MD JAS Program by following medical school requirements to complete an MD.

 BA/MD Joint Admission Scholars Program Selection Process

-Students are invited to apply for the BA/MD JAS Program, and must be a Minnesota resident.
-Students admitted to the College of Liberal Arts (CLA) who indicate an interest in medical school will be reviewed holistically when they apply for undergraduate admissions, and invited to apply if selected.
+Students receive a direct invitation to apply for the BA/MD JAS Program, and must be a Minnesota resident.
+Students admitted to the College of Liberal Arts (CLA) who demonstrate a strong interest in medical school will be reviewed holistically, and invited to apply if selected.